What type of cue should I use to break with?

 For advice on the best cue weight to use, see optimal cue weight.

 For advice concerning power break technique, see break technique advice.
+Proper technique is much more important that break cue choice.
+A good breaker can break well with any cue.

 Why do some leagues and tournaments prohibit break cues or phenolic tips?